Offering route services

 In the static brokered service model, an operator installs a static routing service, which might be a piece of hardware, in front of the load balancer.
 The routing service runs outside of Cloud Foundry and receives traffic to all apps running in the Cloud Foundry deployment.
 The service provider creates a service broker to publish the service to the Cloud Foundry marketplace.
 As with a fully-brokered service, you can use the service by instantiating it with cf create-service and binding it to an app with cf bind-route-service.

-alt-text="Static brokered service model."
+Static brokered service model.

 In this model, you configure route services on an app-by-app basis.
-When you bind a service to an app, the service broker directs the routing service to process that app’s traffic rather than pass the requests through unchanged.
+When you bind a service to an app, the service broker directs the routing service to process that app’s traffic rather than passing the requests through unchanged.

 Advantages: